-Now that you've got to grips with your sewing machine, you'll be itching to make something!
+So you've got to grips with your sewing machine, and you're itching to make something.
+Which sewing patterns are easy enough for beginners?
 I've gathered together a few suggestions for things you might want to try, but first a few tips for choosing an easy project.
 I'm a big advocate of diving into sewing fearlessly, but for your very first project you might want to ease yourself in gently:

 * While you're still making friends with your sewing machine, it's advisable to choose a project with simple straight lines.
 You may want to avoid curved lines, gathering, pleating etc for now.